puhan63/Traffic-Violations/README.md

 **Demographics Impact on Searches and Arrests** : Impact of Race and gender on the number of searches and arrests.
 **Performance Analysis**: Is there a certain demographic that has higher likelihood of getting searched or arrested.

-An Interactive Tableau dashboard can be downloaded here.
+An Interactive Tableau dashboard can be downloaded [here](

 **DATA STRUCTURE & INITIAL CHECKS**